gioblu/PJON/src/strategies/OverSampling/README.md

 - Range: 250 meters with no line of sight, 5 km with line of sight and ideal atmospheric conditions

 ### Configuration
-Before including `PJON.h` it is possible to configure `OverSampling` using predefined constants:
+Before including the library it is possible to configure `OverSampling` using predefined constants:

 | Constant                  | Purpose                             | Supported value                             |
 | ------------------------- |------------------------------------ | ------------------------------------------- |